SimonDuGL/driver/README.md

-#The code below could be used to build a red-green map based on the dataset.
+#The demonstation of building a friendly red-green map based on the dataset.
+#The code is shown below:

 url = "https://raw.githubusercontent.com/SimonDuGL/driver/main/us_map.json";